-In the long term the Trustees are aware that pupil numbers have stabilised and the college will not benefit from increased funds, as capacity cannot be increased.
+In the long term the Trustees are aware that pupil numbers have stabilised and the college will not benefit from increased funds unless capacity can be increased.
 There has been some increase in the funding to support SEND and Pupil premium students.

-Expenditure will continue to be carefully monitored and this will be achieved through detailed 3 year budget forecasting.
+Expenditure will continue to be carefully monitored and this will be achieved through detailed 3-year budget forecasting.
 In the meantime, Trustees and management recognised the need to embed economy measures.
 Areas for further consideration are:

-- Securing the financial viability of option groups and class sizes. - Continuing to seek further cost-effective ways to achieve more efficient systems and processes. - Considering further revenue generation by optimising the use of the college's assets and resources.
+- Securing the financial viability of option groups and class sizes; - Continuing to seek further cost-effective ways to achieve more efficient systems and processes; - Considering further revenue generation by optimising the use of the college's assets and resources; and - Further cost effective and energy saving schemes.